totomitjans/gamelist/README.md

 IGDB_CLIENT_SECRET
 ```

-Use **Secret** for all integration keys/tokens.
-Do not put them in `wrangler.toml`, do not commit them to GitHub, and do not share them publicly.

 ### 4. Automatic Updates

 To receive upcoming Gamelist feature updates, manually add the GitHub Actions script to your repository.